 - Numerical works in a very similar way - the difference being that the outcome is measured as a (whole) number / integer, e.g. "Win 3 new customers" (where 3 would be the target value).

 - Currency is again quite similar - but here the goal is a financial value.

-Key Result Weight
+Key Result Options

-You can set a weight (a percentage figure) to your key result: If a weight is set, the key result will receive that weight in the calculation of the overall progress of the goal.
+Please note: If a weight is set, the key result will receive that weight in the calculation of the overall progress of the goal.

 The optional deadline is the date by which the goal should be achieved.
 If you add a deadline, you will be able to sort goal lists by due date.

 If you want, you can set a parent goal for your new goal.
 This will link your new goal to another goal at a higher level.
-For example, you could link a personal goal to goal that your team is trying to achieve.
+For example, you could link a personal goal to a goal that your team is trying to achieve.
 Defining a parent goal will link your goals in the Goal tree and help you to visualize how different goals impact each other.